Eigenvalues and eigenvectors: History

 The first numerical algorithm for computing eigenvalues and eigenvectors appeared in 1929, when Richard von Mises published the power method.
 One of the most popular methods today, the QR algorithm, was proposed independently by John G. F. Francis and Vera Kublanovskaya in 1961.

-Eigenvalues and eigenvectors of matrices
+Eigenvalues and eigenvectors of a matrix

 Eigenvalues and eigenvectors are often introduced to students in the context of linear algebra courses focused on matrices.

 Furthermore, linear transformations over a finite-dimensional vector space can be represented using matrices, which is especially common in numerical and computational applications.

 Matrix A acts by stretching the vector x, not changing its direction, so x is an eigenvector of A.